 Saving money on entertainment is great, but be careful how you take care of the bill.
 Plastic can be hazardous to your bank account's health.

 Credit cards are not free money.
 They can become a black hole for your finances in the blink of an eye.
 Use them responsibly.
 Remember: at some point, you'll have to pay them back.
+If you are having trouble paying off your credit cards, consider getting help from CareOne.

 You only need one: You can get into enough trouble with one credit card; don't compound the risk by getting more.